 “Even though perhaps many of their choices have been forcibly removed?“

 “Forcibly removed?”
 LOL!
 To be a bit harsh here, “Forcibly removed” in this context is one of those privileged capitalist code words to make exploitation, poverty, and the suffering of others an acceptable end, because it becomes a personal failing on their part (those who are suffering), and not a systemic or structural result of the a horribly broken system and capitalists themselves.
 These are the words used by privileged capitalists to preserve the broken system and to attack true equality and freedom.

 This ridiculous phrasing is intellectually disingenuous and also completely ignores the real question “How were these jobs so “forcibly removed?”, as your phrased it?
-The answer to that would be the Technological Unemployment problem through Capitalism automating human labor based work in order to save money and to increase profits.
+The answer to that would be the Technological Unemployment problem through Capitalism automating away human labor based work in order to save money and to increase profits.
 Remember that AI and Automation Apocalypse thing we have been talking about since the beginning of this post?
-Automation and AI is the culprit and not through some cruel societal malfeasance as your would like to cast it, but as a natural by-product of technological evolution and progress, and… wait for it….
+Using Automation and AI to increase profits is the culprit and not some cruel societal malfeasance as your would like to cast it, but as a natural by-product of technological evolution and progress, and… wait for it….
 Capitalism.

 A large part the RBE progress will be to automate as many unnecessary jobs as possible to set people free so they do NOT have to work again if they do not want to.
 Your Capitalist brain might find this concept patently offensive, but this is what true freedom really is – to not work if you do not want to (and to not have the threat of death and suffering because of it).